PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 This document is intended for contributors and may contain spoilers.

 ## What is Cubyz?
-Cubyz is a voxel sandbox game that aims to take advantage of the infinite world it provides.
-The player has free agency to do whatever they please, though their efforts will always be challenged.
+Cubyz is a voxel sandbox game with infinite world and focus on great adventures, immersive exploration with numerous challenges along the way.
+We cherish freedom and we are determined to give it to the players in abundance, so they can chose their own path through the world.

 ### Cubyz' Progression
 We want to encourage interacting with different mechanics, such as exploring, building, crafting, and etc. Progression therefore requires the player to interact with all of these systems.